UMESH266/Data-science-project/README.md

 1. Update config.yaml - Update input details required for data ingestion from different sources
 2. Update schema.yaml - Update in data validation
 3. Update params.yaml - Used for providing parameters to model
-4. Update teh entity -
+4. Update the entity - Creation of dataclasses
-5. Update the configuration manager in src config -
+5. Update the configuration manager in src config - Createion root directory, file paths to etc related to the task
 6. Update the components -
 7. Update the pipeline -
 8. Update the main.py -